-- 1. Have been out of high school for five or more years (preferred); - 2.
+- 1. Out of high school for five or more years (preferred); - 2.
 A high school grade point average of 2.0 on a 4.0 scale based on college preparatory courses; or successful completion of a GED; - 3.
-A grade point average of 2.0 or above on a 4.0 scale from previous colleges; for students transferring more than 24 hours, the high school GPA requirements is waived; - 4.
+A grade point average of 2.0 or above on a 4.0 scale from previous colleges (for students transferring more than 24 hours, the high school GPA requirement is waived); - 4.
 Resume demonstrating increased levels of professional responsibility; - 5.
-Satisfactory interview with an advisor. - 12 | UNDERGRADUATE ADMISSION
+Satisfactory interview with an advisor.